dan-lovelace/giggle/README.md

 GOOGLE_API_KEY=ABCdef123_gG-aBcDeF123aBcDeF123
 ```

-## Further reading

-- [Next.js docs](https://nextjs.org/docs) - Contains lots of good information
-  about configuration and deployment.

-# Development

 ## Start server

-After following the [Getting started](#getting-started) steps, run the following
-command to start the development server:
+Once your Google API key is in place, run the following command to start the
+development server:

 ```sh
 yarn dev